 Preserve and Support Hale

-Do you enjoy spending time at Hale?
-We rely on support from outdoor enthusiasts like you!
+If you enjoy spending time at Hale, know that we rely on support from outdoor enthusiasts like you!
 Please consider a gift to preserve the land and support our programs.